Post-Doctoral Residency Program in Orthodontics

 The third year is focused on completion of treatment for the resident's patient population, research and exposure to practice management.
 At the end of the year the residents should be prepared to take the Phase II portion of the American Board of Orthodontics.
 The residents present case reviews, which allow in-depth review of treatment and outcomes provided to the patient population in the clinic.
 Practice management reviews and examines aspects of traditional private practice and other options available upon completion.
 Office visits to practitioners in the area allows for outside exposure to practices.

 This is a 35 month certificate program with the option of pursuing a master's degree.
 This degree may be completed through programs that exist in the Health Science Center and/or at other Colleges/Universities throughout the San Antonio area.
 These programs include, but are not limited to, basic science, clinical research, public health and education.
-The residents can also complete a Ph.D. program, which will require an appropriate increase in time commitment.
-The clinic usage fee of $10,300 for July 1, 2009 and $14,100 for July 1, 2010 per each year of the program will be charged to each resident.
+Each resident is responsible for paying the clinic usage fee $14,100 per year.

 Application deadline is September 15 for the program which will begin at the end of the following June.
 Questions regarding the program may be directed to the Residency Program Director in the Department of Orthodontics: